CyrusNajmabadi/lang-design/CollectionLiterals.md

 ## Summary
 [summary]: #summary

-Collection literals introduce a new terse syntax, `[e1, e2, e3, etc]`, to create common collection values in target typing scenarios.
+Collection literals introduce a new terse syntax, `[e1, e2, e3, etc]`, to create common collection values.
 Inlining other collections into these values is possible using a spread operator `..` like so: `[e1, ..c2, e2, ..c2]`.
 A `[k1:v1, ..d1]` form is also supported for creating dictionaries.

 Several collection-like target types are supported without requiring external BCL support.
 These types are:
 * [Array types](https://github.com/dotnet/csharplang/blob/main/spec/types.md#array-types), such as `int[]`.